Learning about Leukemia

 “And when your bone marrow doesn’t function correctly, it means that you can have something happen to you like anemia,” she said.
 “Or you can have low platelets, which makes it possible for you to bleed easily.
 Or your immune system is not functioning correctly.”

 Symptoms of leukemia can vary depending on the type of leukemia, and can present as seemingly benign.
 Common signs and symptoms of the disease include:

 - Swollen lymph nodes, enlarged liver or spleen

 - Tiny red spots in your skin (petechiae)

 - Bone pain or tenderness

-These signs and symptoms are not exclusive to leukemia, but if you notice them or any other changes to your health you should see your doctor promptly.
+These signs and symptoms are not exclusive to leukemia, but if you notice them or any other changes to your health, you should see a doctor promptly.